lleonart1984/Rendering-Project-using-DX12/Readme.md

 **Basic synchronization tools**: CA4G hides all proposed DX12 synchronization mechanisms and just exposes a Signal concept.
 Signals can be trigger by a graphic process and can be waitable for CPU programs to wait for GPU execution.
 Also, expose functions to flush pending CPU work to the GPU.
 All resource access barrier are managed by the engine.

 **Multi-engine support**: CA4G encapsulates the graphics pipeline usage through Technique concept and execution of process.
 Processes are methods receiving a command list manager.
-Depending on the type of the command list (Copying, Compute, Graphics) a different engine is used (Command Queue).
+Depending on the type of the command list (Copying, Compute, Graphics) a different engine is used (i.e. Command Queue).

 **Multi-threading support**: CA4G device manager has up to 8 threads for command population.
 All asynchronous processes are queued in producer-consumer queue that deploys process execution across all threads.
 CA4G exposes functions to flush all pending work to the GPU and wait (on the CPU) for it.